sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_paper.md

  * **Research**

-    * Including, but not limited to, brainstorming (thought maps, word lists, etc.), readings, screenings / viewings, investigation of other artists, designers, or entrepreneur’s work, tech research, material research, visual research, collection, interviews, observation, etc.
+    * Including, but not limited to, brainstorming (thought maps, word lists, etc.), readings, screenings / viewings, , tech research, material research, visual research, collection, interviews, observation, etc.
         * You should decide what kinds of research / reference / inspiration is most appropriate for your project.

 * **Research Methods:**